dazld/generator-cairn/README.md

 ## Updating

-`npm udpate -g git+ssh://git@stash.akqa.net:7999/glwd/generator-cairn.git#master` - if the package.json file is newer on master than on local, you get the new version.
+`npm install -g git+ssh://git@stash.akqa.net:7999/glwd/generator-cairn.git#master` - if the package.json file is newer on master than on local, you get the new version.

 ## Features